Westley Allan Dodd: Trial

+Dodd was charged with three counts of aggravated first-degree murder for the deaths of Billy Neer, Cole Neer, and Lee Iseli, as well as attempted first-degree murder and attempted first-degree kidnapping for the unsuccessful abduction of James Kirk.
+He initially pleaded not guilty to all charges, but later changed his plea to guilty.
+The attempted kidnapping charge was dropped, and Dodd was convicted of aggravated murder and attempted murder.

 During his trial in Clark County Superior Court, the prosecution read excerpts of Dodd's diary and displayed photographs of Iseli in captivity.
 The defense did not call any witnesses or present any evidence, suggesting only that Dodd was legally insane.
 The jury found Dodd guilty; prosecutors requested a death sentence.
 At the sentencing phase of his murder trial, Dodd took the stand and personally requested a death sentence, telling the judge and jury that he was too dangerous to be kept alive.